menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Reserve - Luna is generally considered to be a blue-collar town.
-49.38% of the Reserve - Luna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Reserve - Luna is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Reserve - Luna who work in office and administrative support (28.18%), sales jobs (10.47%), and farm management occupations (5.49%).
+Reserve - Luna is a blue-collar town, with 35.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Reserve - Luna is a town of sales and office workers, construction workers and builders, and managers.
+There are especially a lot of people living in Reserve - Luna who work in office and administrative support (28.35%), sales jobs (10.34%), and maintenance occupations (4.98%).

 Setting & Lifestyle